-As of December 31, 2015, the Group's net foreign exchange balance is the sum of its positive open non-Soles positions (net long position) less the sum of its negative open non-Soles positions (net short position); as of December 31, 2014, the Group's net foreign exchange balance is the sum of its positive open non-U.S. Dollar positions (net long position) less the sum of its negative open non-U.S. Dollar positions (net short position) less the sum of its negative open non-U.S. Dollar positions (net short position) less the sum of its negative open non-U.S. Dollar positions (net short position).
+As of December 31, 2015, the Group's net foreign exchange balance is the sum of its positive open non-Soles positions (net long position) less the sum of its negative open non-Soles positions (net short position); as of December 31, 2014, the Group's net foreign exchange balance is the sum of its positive open non-U.S. Dollar positions (net long position) less the sum of its negative open non-U.S. Dollar positions (net short position).
 Any devaluation/revaluation of the foreign exchange position would affect the consolidated statements of income.
 A currency mismatch would leave the Group's consolidated statements of financial position vulnerable to a fluctuation of the foreign currency (exchange rate shock).

-The table below shows the sensitivity analysis of the U.S. Dollar, the currency to which the Group had significant exposure as of December 31, 2015 on its nontrading monetary assets and liabilities and its forecast cash flows.
+The table below shows the sensitivity analysis of the U.S. Dollar, the currency to which the Group had significant exposure as of December 31, 2015 on its non-trading monetary assets and liabilities and its forecast cash flows.
 The analysis calculates the effect of a reasonably possible movement of the currency rate against Soles (the 2014 functional currency), with all other variables held constant on the consolidated statements of income, before income tax.
 A negative amount in the table reflects a potential net reduction in consolidated statements of income, while a positive amount reflects a net potential increase:

-Change in

-Sensitivity analysis currency rates 2015 2014
+Sensitivity analysis Change in currency rates 2015 2014

 % S/000 S/000

 Devaluation -

-U.S. Dollar 5 (94,347)) (50,315)
+U.S. Dollar 5 (94,347 (50,315)

-U.S. Dollar 10 (180,116)) (96,056)
+U.S. Dollar 10 (180,116 5) (96,056)

 Revaluation -

 U.S. Dollar 5 104,278 55,611

-U.S. Dollar 10 220,142 117,402
+U.S. Dollar 10 220,142 2 117,402